ibra-kdbra/ibra-kdbra/README.md

 * ✉️  You can contact me at [sonarfarouq@gmail.com](mailto:sonarfarouq@gmail.com)
 * 🧠  I'm learning Machine Learning
 * 🤝  I'm open to collaborating on interesting projects and great new ideas
-* ⚡  This account was made after my suspension from my original account Ibra-22KH
+* ⚡  This account was made after my suspension from my original account Ibra-22Kh
+* 📌  “Life isn’t about finding yourself.
+Life is about creating yourself.”
+George Bernard Shaw

 ### Skills